elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/game_setup.md

 ## Featured Game Link

-While we're here, let's go ahead and update the `featured` function in our Elm application so that the link to our featured game works as well.
-This is just a one line change to conver the `button` element to a link with an `href` attribute, but here's the full `featured` function for context:
+While we're here, let's go ahead and update the `featured` function in our Elm application so the link to our featured game works as well.
+This is a simple change to convert the `button` element to a link with an `href` attribute, but here's the full `featured` function for context:

 ```elm
 featured : Model -> Html msg